Nicolaus Zinzendorf: Formative years

-At age six, young Nikolaus would often write love letters to Jesus.
+At age six, young Ludwig would often write love letters to Jesus.
 He would then climb to the castle tower and toss them out the window, where they scattered around the courtyard like innocent prayers.
 During the Great Northern War, Swedish soldiers overran Saxony in 1706.
-They entered the room where young Nickolas just happened to be conducting his customary devotions.
+They entered the room where young Ludwig just happened to be conducting his customary devotions.
 The soldiers were incredibly moved by the boy's prayer.

 His school days were spent at Franke Foundations at Halle where Pietism was strong, and in 1716, he went to the University of Wittenberg, to study law so as to be ready for a diplomatic career.
 Three years later, he traveled in the Netherlands, in France, and in various parts of Germany, where he made the personal acquaintance of men distinguished for practical goodness and belonging to a variety of churches.
 During a visit to an art museum, Zinzendorf was said to have experienced the Holy Spirit upon viewing Ecce Homo by Domencia Feti.
-Young Zinzendorf was convicted, noting: "I have loved Him for a long time, but I have never actually done anything for Him.
+Young Zinzendorf was converted, noting: "I have loved Him for a long time, but I have never actually done anything for Him.
 From now on I will do whatever He leads me to do."

 Religious freedom and discord

 In 1722, Zinzendorf offered asylum to a number of persecuted wanderers from Moravia and Bohemia (parts of Czech Republic today), and permitted them to build the village of Herrnhut on a corner of his estate of Berthelsdorf.
 Most of the initial refugees who came to this asylum were recruited by Christian David and came from areas where the early Protestant groups such as the Unitas Fratrum had been dominant prior to the Thirty Years' War.
 As the village grew it became known as a place of religious freedom, and attracted individuals from a variety of persecuted groups, including the Schwenkfelders.
 The concentration of differing beliefs in the village produced intense conflict.
 Personal and religious differences between the estate manager Heitz and Johann Andreas Rothe, the Lutheran pastor of Berthelsdorf, were made more tense by the apocalyptic preaching of Johann Sigismund Krüger.

-He began to visit each home for prayer, and finally called the men of the village together for an intense study of the Scriptures.
+Zinzendorf began to visit each home for prayer, and finally called the men of the village together for an intense study of the Scriptures.
 The question they came to focus on was how the Scriptures described Christian life in community.
 These studies, combined with intense prayer, convinced many of the community that they were called to live together in love, and that the disunity and conflict they had experienced was contrary to the clear calling of Scripture.